 All aboard the change train!!
 Tips for leaders to engage their teams with change

 Resistance is an common response to change.

-It is important to talk with your team about the vision of what these essential (or non-essential) changes can mean to them personally, while also providing opportunities for everyone discuss and reflect are critical in driving transformation and coping with change, at both a personal and organisational level.
+It is important to talk with your team about the vision of what these essential (or non-essential) changes can mean to them personally.
+Providing opportunities for everyone to discuss and reflect are critical in driving transformation and coping with change, at both a personal and organisational level.

 The key actions for leaders to help staff triumph their fears and drive cooperation across all levels of the business point to;

 · Leaders taking the time to actively listen and provide genuine empathy to their staff,

 · Leaders providing safe platforms for timely discussion,

 · Leaders taking on feedback and providing feedback in a meaningful way and,

 · Leaders recognising and celebrating good work that was completed under the old system.

 Acknowledge the past, when looking to the future